I want you to live a good life.

 Be free where you are.
 Thich Nhat Hanh

-Any other books that influenced you?
+Are any other books that influenced you?

-Another good book that I’m still thinking about today is Made to Stick: Why Some Ideas Survive and Others Die.
+Another good book I’m still thinking about today is Made to Stick: Why Some Ideas Survive and Others Die.

 Which websites influenced you and still influence you today?